wejlab/curatedTBData/README.md

 # curatedTBData

-The curatedTBData package collects 42 transcriptome studies for patients with turberculosis (TB) and other clinical information.
+The curatedTBData package collects 49 transcriptomic studies for patients with tuberculosis (TB) and other clinical conditions.

 ## Installation

 curatedTBData is under development.
-You can install the devel version via
+You can install the development version via
 GitHub:

 ``` r